Car Insurance After Divorce: How to Split Policies & Update Coverage

 Divorce reshapes nearly every corner of your financial life — and car insurance is no exception.
 From splitting a shared policy to updating vehicle titles and navigating teen driver coverage, there are several critical steps you need to take to protect yourself and avoid costly coverage gaps.
 This guide breaks down everything involved with car insurance after divorce so you can make a smooth, informed transition.

 Whether you're figuring out who keeps which vehicle, wondering how your rates will change, or trying to understand what your divorce decree needs to say about insurance, we've got you covered.
+According to 2025 data, divorced drivers pay an average of $248 more per year than married drivers — but with the right strategy, you can minimize the impact.
 Read on to learn exactly what to do — and when — so you don't end up underinsured or overpaying after the split.

 Key Pinch Points

-• Your divorce decree should specify insurance requirements before it's finalized
+• Your divorce decree should specify coverage, titles, and deadlines

 Compare Car Insurance Rates in Ohio